 Currently occupying what used to be an old bank building, The Last Bookstore is a post-apocalyptic fantasy, according to bookstore owner, Josh Spencer.
 “What if civilization collapsed and there was one bookstore left, what would that look like?
 I just let my imagination go.”
 Spencer told the Los Angeles Times.
 Some of the quirky design features of the space include chandeliers made from bicycle wheels, a tunnel of books, an art installation where books seem to be flying from the shelves, and a futuristic reading room built in a former bank vault.
 The maze-like balcony on the upper level has become a popular canvas for local artists who have been given the freedom to treat the aging walls and wooden flooring as a canvas for their artistic expression.

+Update: Rizzoli Bookstore’s 57th Street location is closed as of April 11, 2014.
 The historic Rizzoli Bookstore has occupied its current location since 1985, and provides a refreshing sanctuary in the heart of bustling Midtown Manhattan.
 While Rizzoli is a general bookstore and carries books on various subjects, it specializes in books on fine arts and foreign languages.
 The elegant, neoclassical interior is adorned with cast iron chandeliers, ornately decorated vaulting, and a large Diocletian window that allows views of the city rush.
 The space is filled with quiet nooks and sumptuous lounge chairs where one can curl up with a great design book.
 The owners even import daily newspapers from Rome for the store’s Italian clientele.

 Baldwin’s Book Barn